-While the film received a qualifying run for the Academy Awards, this technically could be counted as a 2018 release.
-The Chilean film from director Sebastian Lello (Gloria) stars transgender actress Daniela Vega in a powerhouse performance as a waitress and night club singer whose life is thrown into turmoil after the death of her older boyfriend.
+While the film received a qualifying run for the Academy Awards, the now Oscar-nominated film will hit theaters in February 2018.
+The Chilean film from director Sebastian Lelio (Gloria) stars transgender actress Daniela Vega in a powerhouse performance as a waitress and night club singer whose life is thrown into turmoil after the death of her older boyfriend.
 Visually sumptuous and packing an emotional wallop, this is definitely one to watch for once it gets a wider release next year.

 3. ‘The Miseducation of Cameron Post’